sulu/SuluContentBundle/UPGRADE.md

 DROP TABLE cn_dimensions;
 ```

-If you are using the `DoctrineMigrationBundle` you maybe want a `up` and `down`
+If you are using the `DoctrineMigrationBundle` you can also reuse the following migration class
-migration for your entity to make this easier you can generate the migration.
-Copy from
-there the tableName, foreignKey and indexName and replace the up and down methods with
-the one of the following example:
+to migrate the data of you entity.
+Make sure to provide the correct `tableName`, `foreignKey`
+and `indexName` before executing the migration.

 <details>
-<summary>Doctrine Migration Example</summary>
+<summary>DoctrineMigrationBundle Example</summary>

 ```php
 <?php